 – 5000 year old Irish bog oak, sanded to a smooth finish

 – Non-toxic oil finish to seal the wood & enhance its natural color

 – Pendant size: 55mm x 26mm / 2.25″ x 1″

 – On 16″ or 18″ or 20″ Waxed black nylon cord necklace with lobster clasp

 – With a quality cast and lead free pewter Trinity Celtic bail attached

-This unique Celtic cross pendant will arrive to you ready for gift giving via registered air mail, delivered upon signature.
+This unique Celtic cross pendant will arrive to you ready for gift giving via International Express air mail, with tracking.

 Your order will be shipped within 1-2 days of ordering.

 Please, feel free to get in touch if you have any questions or requests.

 * Note that exact size and shade of wood may vary from the photos on this website as each piece is unique and made by hand.